What is a Glossary?

 Let your translation team decide how to translate (and sometimes not translate) terms you’ve added to the Glossary

 Although you might be tempted to translate your own Glossary terms, leave it to the pros!
 They know better what term fits your instructions, and they also know what terms may need to be translated for some countries and not for others.
-For example, Japanese teams may even translate Do Not Translate terms while Danish teams might leave a lot in English.

 Let Smartling do the work